GideonBear/jetbrains-toolbox-updater/README.md

 # jetbrains-toolbox-updater

-Application and library that updates [JetBrains Toolbox](https://www.jetbrains.com/toolbox-app/) IDE's on demand using some trickery.
+CLI and library that updates [JetBrains Toolbox](https://www.jetbrains.com/toolbox-app/) IDE's on demand using some trickery.
 It currently supports Linux only, but Windows support is planned.
 ## Installation